andyrobinson/ard-nav/README.md

 # ard-nav
 Self sailing using the Arduino zero.
+See the [blog](https://noahs-barque.blogspot.com/p/blog-page.html) for more grisly details.

 ## Structure
 The libraries are contained in sub folders under lib.
 This includes open source libraries (typically Adafruit libraries), and home grown ones.